publiclab/plots2/doc/Translation_System.md

 ### Experience for normal users

-The translation function does not interfere with normal user experince it presents translated string if present or English translation if translation is not there.
+The translation function does not interfere with the normal user experience.
+It presents translated string if present or English translation if the translation is not available.
 There are no globe icons rendered for normal users and UI breaks do not occur for normal users.
 This is done to prevent anonymous contributions and prevent site-wide UI breaks due to translation function.

 ### Experience for translation team members

-You can be a part of translation team by following this [wiki](https://publiclab.org/notes/liz/10-26-2016/how-to-join-public-lab-s-transifex-project) detailed wiki by @gauravano and @liz.
-The only difference in experience for members is the globe icons which can be seen at some places accross the site.
+You can be a part of the translation team by following this [wiki](https://publiclab.org/notes/liz/10-26-2016/how-to-join-public-lab-s-transifex-project) detailed wiki by [@gauravano](https://publiclab.org/profile/gauravano) and [@liz](https://publiclab.org/profile/liz).
+The only difference in experience for members is the globe icons which can be seen at some places across the site.
 More about it [here](https://publiclab.org/notes/ajitmujumdar25999/07-18-2021/globe-icon-for-translation-team-members).
-There are breaks in the UI sometimes (especially if translations are used within complex HTML UI elements like menus, buttons, or forms), but most of them have been fixed but as impacts nearly all pages and is constantly updated by first-time contributors some breaks can be missed out.
-Feel free to raise a issue if you find one.
+There are breaks in the UI sometimes (especially if translations are used within complex HTML UI elements like menus, buttons, or forms) but most of them have been fixed.
+But as the code is constantly being updated by first-time contributors some breaks can be missed out.
+Feel free to raise an issue if you find one.

 ## Calling translation function

 The function works on the `i18n` gem [here](https://guides.rubyonrails.org/i18n.html) and [yaml file structure](https://github.com/publiclab/plots2/tree/main/config/locales).
-Each yaml file in mapped with corresponding translation resource on [Transifex project](https://www.transifex.com/publiclab/publiclaborg/dashboard/).This function from any `.html.erb` view files.
+Each yaml file in mapped with corresponding translation resource on [Transifex project](https://www.transifex.com/publiclab/publiclaborg/dashboard/).
+This function from any `.html.erb` view files.

 Here is how the call looks